Gas Line Installation Costs in 2026

 How They Differ

 Natural gas is delivered via utility pipelines at lower pressure (approximately 0.25 psi), while propane is stored in on-site tanks at higher pressure (approximately 0.4 psi).
-Because propane contains nearly twice the BTUs per cubic foot of natural gas, appliances burn less of it — but they require different orifices, regulators, and fittings.
+Because propane contains nearly twice the BTUs per cubic foot of natural gas, appliances burn less of it, but they require different orifices, regulators, and fittings.
 You cannot interchange natural gas and propane lines without proper conversion by a licensed professional.

 The biggest safety distinction: propane is heavier than air (it sinks and pools in low areas), while natural gas is lighter than air (it rises and dissipates).
 This affects how leaks behave and what leak detection measures you need.

-Which Is Cheaper?
+Which Is Cheaper in 2026?

 Safety Codes, Permits & Who Can Install Gas Lines

-Gas line work is one of the most tightly regulated residential trades in the US — and for good reason.
+Gas line work is one of the most tightly regulated residential trades in the US, and for good reason.
 Improper installation can cause leaks, fires, and carbon monoxide hazards.

-Governing Codes
+Governing Codes in 2026

 Most jurisdictions adopt one of two national standards: